-In 2023, the legislature will consider Oregon's funding contribution (\$1 billion) to match that of Washington, continue to apply for federal grant opportunities, and complete the Supplemental Draft Environmental Impact Statement.
+The program will continue to apply for federal grant opportunities, and complete the Supplemental Draft Environmental Impact Statement, resulting in a public comment period.
 An Amended Record of Decision is expected in late 2024 and construction will follow in 2025.